PrestaShopCorp/ps_eventbus/e2e-env/README.md

 - A mock of the CloudSync APIs.

 For the CloudSync APIs mock, it is a Node.js application simulating the CloudSync APIs.
 Requests made by `ps_eventbus` to CloudSync are redirected to the mock using a reverse proxy (nginx).
-When a request reaches the mock, it utilizes WebSockets to transmit the said request from `ps_eventbus` to the E2E tests, allowing validation of the information coming out of `ps_eventbus`.
+When a request reaches the mock, it uses WebSockets to transmit the said request from `ps_eventbus` to the E2E tests, allowing validation of the information coming out of `ps_eventbus`.

 ## Troubleshooting